 Floating past the clustered huts of locals living on the banks of the river, cruise down the Rio Negro to the MEETING OF THE WATERS.
 Marvel at the confluence of the dark-colored Rio Negro and the light chocolate-colored Rio Solimões, where the two rivers come together to form the mighty Amazon.
 For four miles, these two bodies of water flow side by side before they mix together.
 Later, disembark at a JUNGLE ISLAND (water level permitting) with fascinating native flora and fauna.
 This afternoon, arrive at the Ecopark Jungle Lodge on the banks of the Rio Negro inside the Amazonian rainforest.

-Guided sightseeing begins with a drive along Rio’s famed Leblon, Ipanema, and Copacabana Beaches.
+Guided sightseeing begins with a drive along Rio’s famed Leblon, Ipanema, and Copacabana beaches.
 Take the cog railway 2,300 feet up to the summit of CORCOVADO to view the Christ the Redeemer statue and enjoy 360-degree views of Guanabara Bay and the bustling city below.
 Your afternoon is free to explore.
-Perhaps join an optional excursion to a favela for a glimpse into the life of these colorful communities that nearly 25% of the people call home.
-Tonight, your Tour Director hosts a welcome dinner at a local churrascaria.
-Following dinner, perhaps opt for a fun outing to see a Samba show highlighting the Brazilian Samba and its dazzling costumes.
+Perhaps join an optional excursion to a favela for a glimpse into the life of these colorful communities that nearly 20% of the people call home.

 A free day in Rio allows you to relax on one of the beaches or take an optional excursion to the historic city of Petropolis.

-Fly to Iguassu Falls, one of the greatest natural wonders of the world.
-Journey to the Brazilian side of the FALLS to see the 275 waterfalls cascading over a precipice almost two miles wide and 250 feet deep.
-Walk into Devil’s Throat Canyon, where clouds of mist, a thundering roar, and 180-degree rainbows surround you—an unforgettable experience!
+Fly to IGUASSU FALLS, one of the greatest natural wonders of the world.
+Journey to the Brazilian side of the falls to see the 275 waterfalls cascading over a precipice almost two miles wide and 250 feet deep.
+Walk into Devil’s Throat Canyon, where clouds of mist, a thunderous roar, and 180-degree rainbows surround you—an unforgettable experience!

-Cross the border for a visit of the Argentine side of the FALLS.
+Cross the border for a visit to the Argentine side of IGUASSU FALLS.
 Begin with a short ride on the open-air ECOLOGICAL JUNGLE TRAIN through the surrounding rainforest.
 A series of boardwalks takes you above the falls for a look over the edge to see the water crashing down below into the Devil’s Throat.
-This afternoon you may opt to visit the Bird Park, home to many species of indigenous birds as well as flora from the area.
+This afternoon, you may opt to visit the Bird Park, home to many species of endemic birds as well as flora from the area.

 Fly to Buenos Aires, Argentina’s cosmopolitan capital.
 After settling into your hotel, an orientation tour familiarizes you with the “Paris of South America” and its wide boulevards, outdoor cafés, and charming shops.

-Morning sightseeing with a Local Guide focuses on the city’s well-known landmarks, including the Colon Opera House and Plaza de Mayo, site of La Casa Rosada (the President’s Pink House) and Metropolitan Cathedral.
-Also visit La Boca and San Telmo, one of Buenos Aires’ oldest neighborhoods, and RECOLETA CEMETERY, where Eva Peron is buried.
+Morning sightseeing with a Local Guide focuses on the city’s well-known landmarks, including the Teatro Colón Opera House and Plaza de Mayo, site of La Casa Rosada (the President’s Pink House), and Metropolitan Cathedral.
+Also, visit La Boca and San Telmo, one of Buenos Aires’ oldest neighborhoods, and RECOLETA CEMETERY, where Eva Perón is buried.
 End your day with an Argentinean meal, followed by a sensuous TANGO SHOW highlighting this alluring dance so popular here.